- Sashité for Developers

 }

-Pawn Placement to e4 has the movement capability when Square is empty and no other unpromoted pawn (in Normal State) exists on the e-file.
+Pawn Placement to e4 is possible when the Square is empty and no other unpromoted Pawn (in Normal State) already exists on the e-file.
+The deny OR logic prevents the drop if any one of those Squares already holds a friendly Pawn.

 Complex Constraints